 At CEGAA, Silindile’s current focus is on capacity-building and HIV/AIDS expenditure tracking surveillance, which is a critical activity aimed at enabling South Africa to monitor spending according to its National Strategic Plan for HIV and AIDS, STIs and TB (NSP).
 He co-ordinates our expanded district-level BMET project, providing technical assistance to the TAC BMET teams in Khayelitsha (Western Cape), Mopani (Limpopo), Gert Sibande (Mpumalanga), and Ekurhuleni (Gauteng).

 He also assists in other CEGAA projects, such as resource tracking (the National AIDS Spending Assessments), and costing (of Provincial Strategic Plans for HIV and AIDS, STIs and TB).

-Siphethelo worked at Statistics South Africa as a Survey Statistician Intern from March 2014 where his duties were to assist with the recommendation of appropriate survey methodologies and the design of questionnaires.
+Siphethelo worked at Statistics South Africa as a Survey Statistician Intern from March 2014, where his duties was to assist with the recommendation of appropriate survey methodologies and the design of questionnaires.
 He assisted in analysing data towards the publication of statistical releases, the production of thematic reports and research papers.

 He joined CEGAA in November 2015 as a Researcher where his responsibilities are mainly the coordination and management of CEGAA’s research activities, budget monitoring and expenditure tracking (BMET) for health, HIV/AIDS and TB.
 It also includes the provision of capacity building and technical support to clients and partners on BMET.